 Amid Vora, Anthropic's current head of product, takes over Krieger's responsibilities and will work closely with CTO Rahul Patil to scale the company's Claude model across both enterprise and consumer markets.
 This creates cleaner organizational separation: Vora handles the core product roadmap and scaling, while Labs operates as an R&D division freed from traditional product constraints.

 The timing matters.
-Anthropic is facing unprecedented competition from OpenAI, , and as the industry consolidates around foundational AI models and competing implementations.
+Anthropic is facing unprecedented competition from OpenAI, Google, and Apple as the industry consolidates around foundational AI models and competing implementations.
 According to reports, Anthropic is planning to raise $10 billion on a $350 billion valuation, which means investors are expecting more than just incremental improvements to Claude.
 They want proof that Anthropic can move faster than rivals and ship products that actually capture market share.